 Swimming to shore

-Once healthcare organizations have grabbed onto the life preserver, broader usage and access to the data is enabled.
+Once healthcare organisations have grabbed onto the life preserver, broader usage and access to the data is enabled.
 Consider this real-world scenario: A person with asthma is seen in the ER at least three times a year.
 Testing indicates that the asthma is triggered by dust and rescue and maintenance inhalers are prescribed.
 However, this doesn’t prevent the person from visiting the ER multiple times the following year.
 It is here that the insight and the “one record” concept become valuable.
 Through inclusion of claims data, pharmacy data, social determinants of health and other non-traditional data sources such as weather data and wearables, it is found that:

 - This person’s asthma is triggered by dust